 - It reduces high blood pressure and treats blood vessels

 - It limits the autoimmune reaction

-Due to your situation, I would recommend your ginseng for a long time at a daily dose of 1-2g (1 to 2 slices).
-Younger ginseng at this dosage Your budget will not be affected in any way, an adult, 6-year-old ginseng does not burden it if you substitute at least one of the harmful stimulants such as caffeine, sugar, hypnotics or antidepressants that some patients use .
+Due to your situation I would recommend your ginseng for a long time in a daily dose of 1-2g (1 to 2 slices).
+Younger ginseng at this dosage Your budget will not be affected in any way, an adult, 6-year-old ginseng does not burden it if you replace at least one of the harmful stimulants such as caffeine, sugar, hypnotics or antidepressants that some patients use in your situation .

 Treatment of Hypothyroidism - Other Contexts

-There are so many other things that can be said.
+There are so many other things that could be said.
 You say "you're sometimes tired, sometimes you feel fine".
 Does that mean that you have mood swings?
 These are common in hypothyroidism.
 Do not you cope with GABA agonists or other antidepressants?
-If you do not do it yourself, there will certainly be many who do it.
-It would warn of a separate cell before chemical sedatives and antidepressants.
+If you do not do it yourself, there are certainly many who are doing it.
+It would warn of a separate article before chemical sedatives and antidepressants.
 It would give a separate article to describe the intimate relationship between obesity and diabetes, another amutimimunitous disease.
 I am not a medical doctor and my knowledge is not complete.
-Hypothyroidism, autoimmunity and metabolic syndrome are not my specialties.
-Perhaps there is a combination of home-made herbs that would help in your case that I do not know.
+Hypothyroidism, autoimmunity, or metabolic syndrome are not my specialties.
+There may be a combination of home-made herbs that would help in your case that I do not know about.
 However, if it is a ginseng, I can say that in your case it is definitely worth trying in the form of a long-term treatment.